sensitivity to sound

 All the above measures are based on verifications by two independent acoustic labs, using the memory foam eartips.

 You’ll find more info about the sound characteristics of the two different volume settings – and the Red Dot design award here: https://earlabs.co/dbud/the-tech-inside/

 HOW QUIET DOES IT GET WITH dBUD?

 – You can easily try with a pair of cheap foam plugs first to get an idea.
-Pick a pair of foam plugs that have an attenuation close to dBud’s performance: avg 30 dB or SNR 24 / NRR 20.
+Pick a pair of foam plugs with the same or similar attenuation performance as dBud (avg 30 dB or SNR 24 / NRR 20).
 Then you’ll get an idea if the noise reduction is enough for you.

 dBud is not designed for complete silence and isolation.
 The acoustic filter smooths down harmful and uncomfortable noise, but without a blocked out and isolated feeling, so that you can enjoy your surroundings – just at a lower volume.

 In the closed setting, noise levels are reduced with minimal distortion to the sound curve.
 It’s a so called flat attenuation.